 Wonder what you’ll be like as an older person?

 Well, researchers at the University of Chicago can polish your crystal ball.
-They did a study of people aged 57-85—the National Social Life, Heath and Aging Project.
-They went into people’s homes and asked about health, relationships and sex lives, though how they got honest answers about sexual behavior in face-to-face interviews with a spouse in the next room is a mystery.
+Their study of people aged 57-85…the National Social Life, Health and Aging Project…goes into people’s homes and asks about their health, relationships and sex lives, though how they get honest answers about sexual behavior in face-to-face interviews with a spouse in the next room is a mystery.
 Their walls must be thicker than mine.

 In the health department, arthritis is one thing these older adults had in common.
-In the 75+ group, 62.8 % had arthritis, which explains the sweet smell of Tiger Balm in the morning in the homes of older folks—that and our snappy copper bracelets.
+In the 75+ group, 62.8 % had arthritis, which explains the sweet smell of Tiger Balm in the morning in the homes of older folks — that and our snappy copper bracelets.
 Among that same older group, though, only 16.8 % reported a heart attack.
-Is this good news or have those with heart problems already passed into the Great Beyond, beyond the questions of researchers?
+Is this good news, or have those with heart problems already passed into the Great Beyond, beyond the questions of researchers?
+It’s a mystery.

-I hope this won’t ruin your day, but not all older people said they liked to spend time with their partners.
-Not a recreational choice.
-Only about 50% of men said they like to spend time with their partners and by the time partnered women got to be over 75 only 47.7 % said they liked to spend time with their honey-buns.
+I hope this won’t ruin your day, but not all older people said they like to spend time with their partners.
+Only about 50% of men said they like to spend time with their partners and by the time partnered women got to be over 75, only 47.7 % said they liked to spend time with their honey buns.

 Now… The Sex Thing

 The younger ones in the study had more lifetime sex partners than the people 75+.
 Forty-seven percent of women 57-64 had more than two lifetime sex partners, while only 20% of the oldest women had more than two sex partners in their lifetimes.